-The Conservatives lost a seat to an independent in Basingstoke and Deane.
+The Conservatives lost a seat to the Lib Dems in Cambridgeshire.
+Labour lost a seat to an independent in Manchester.

 We are left with a scattergun of projects, selected on old information, the best sales pitch, and political favouritism.

 Judy Terry: Suffolk residents are facing a Council Tax increase, yet the wasteful spending continues

 Ipswich Borough Council’s decision to “improve” the Cornhill, a popular public space fronting the former Town Hall, is proving disastrous.